 Reappointment, promotion, and tenure are based upon an individual's achievements in teaching, scholarship, and service.
 Some years, a faculty member may elect to focus primarily on either scholarship or service-related activities in addition to teaching.
 Reappointment, promotion, and tenure shall be considered by the Departmental Personnel Committee (DPC).
 The recommendations of the DPC are sent to the Dean who then sends his or her recommendations to the Provost and Executive Vice Chancellor.
-In the case of retention (for the rank of Instructor), if the Provost and Executive Vice Chancellor.
+In the case of retention (for the rank of Instructor), if the Provost and Executive Vice Chancellor concurs, a notice of reappointment will be sent to the faculty member.
 If the decision involves promotion or tenure, the Provost and Executive Vice Chancellor sends his or her recommendation to the Chancellor.